"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Perception Scales

-\textbf{Pupils’Attitudes Towards Technology Short Questionnaire (PATT)} Pupils’Attitudes Towards Technology (PATT) was first developed by \citeauthor{de1988techniek} and has been recently reconstructed and revalidated by \citeauthor{ardies2013reconstructing}.
+\paragraph{Pupils’Attitudes Towards Technology Short Questionnaire (PATT)}\cite{de1988techniek} has been recently reconstructed and revalidated by \citeauthor{ardies2013reconstructing}.
 The revision led to the creation of the PATT Short Questionnaire (PATT-SQ), where the original 58 items were reduced to 24, divided into six subfactors.
 These six subfactors are Career Aspirations, Interest in Technology, Tediousness of Technology, Positive Perception of Effects of Technology, Perception of Difficulty, and Perception of Technology as a Subject for Boys or for Both Boys and Girls.
 The PATT-SQ was examined and further developed by \citeauthor{svenningsson2018understanding}, leading to the creation of the PATT-SQ-SE.

-\textbf{General Attitudes towards AI Scale (GAAIS)} The General Attitudes towards AI Scale (GAAIS) was developed based on the rationale that older Technology Acceptance Scales, such as the TAM \cite{davis1989perceived}, reflect users’ individual choices to use technology, while AI often involves decisions made by others.
+\paragraph{General Attitudes towards AI Scale (GAAIS)} was developed based on the rationale that older Technology Acceptance Scales, such as the TAM \cite{davis1989perceived}, reflect users’ individual choices to use technology, while AI often involves decisions made by others.
 The scale comprises 32 items divided into two subscales: one measuring positive attitudes (Positive GAAIS) and the other measuring negative attitudes (Negative GAAIS).
 The Positive GAAIS consists of questions related to utility, desired use, and emotions (such as excitement), while the Negative GAAIS contains items related to unethical uses, errors, and negative emotions associated with using AI technology.

-\textbf{Attitudes Towards Using ChatGPT (ATUC)} The Attitudes Towards Using ChatGPT (ATUC) scale was created by \citeauthor{ajlouni2023students} based on the ABC Model of Attitudes to evaluate undergraduate students’ attitudes toward ChatGPT as a learning tool.
+\paragraph{Attitudes Towards Using ChatGPT (ATUC)}\cite{ajlouni2023students} is based on the ABC Model of Attitudes to evaluate undergraduate students’ attitudes toward ChatGPT as a learning tool.
 The ATUC comprises 22 items (6–26) distributed across three subscales: a) the affects subscale (comprising seven items, 6–12), b) the cognitive subscale (comprising eight items, 13–20), and c) the behavioral subscale (comprising seven items, 21–27). \textbf{ Student Attitudes Toward Artificial Intelligence (SATAI) scale} The SATAI scale was developed by \citeauthor{suh2022development} and consists of 26 items that encompass three components—cognitive, affective, and behavioral factors—representing K-12 students' attitudes toward AI.